acediatic/750-Assignment-1/stronger/README.md

 4. Select your Android device from the dropdown list
 5. Use `ctrl-F5` or `Run>Run without debugging` to run the application.
 After compiling and loading, you should see the Stronger app launched on your Android device.

-Note that if you don't have an Android device, other devices may be selected in step 3. above, such as the Chrome web browser.
-However, be aware that the example application was built with mobile in mind, and hence is not optimised and may not look or perform as expected on other platforms.
+If you're having issues, see [Step 3 of the Flutter Docs](https://docs.flutter.dev/get-started/test-drive?tab=vscode), but know that you'll want to run the existing application rather than creating a new one.

-The [Flutter docs](https://docs.flutter.dev/get-started/test-drive?tab=vscode) are again helpful if you get stuck.
+Note that if you don't have an Android device, other devices may be selected in step 3. above, such as the [Android Emulator](https://docs.flutter.dev/get-started/install/windows#set-up-the-android-emulator) or Chrome web browser.
+However, be aware that these may require further installation.
+Furthermore, the example application was built with mobile in mind, and hence is not optimised for and may not look or perform as expected on other platforms.

 ## Introduction to Flutter